 One person was open and gained a new experience, while the other was so stuck in their head and let fear hold them back so much that it even affected their health.

 Life is about perspective.
-Fear can never exist unless you allow it to.
-Fear can never affect you unless you give it the chance to.
+Fear can never exist unless you allow it to and fear will never affect you unless you give it the chance to.
 Don’t let fear hold you back and stop you from living.
-How you see and live life is up to you.
+The way you see and live life is completely up to you!
 You can either spend your days in the shadows or soaking up the sunshine!